ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 help: the problem is that of raw lack of liquidity.
-If there is a raw lack of liquidity, then no number of circular rebalances would correct that lack: all that they would do is to move what liquidity there is elsewhere.
+If there is a raw lack of liquidity, then no number of circular rebalances would correct that lack: all that they would do is to move what liquidity there is to nodes that are willing to charge higher rates for it.

 This lack of liquidity is a sort of "pressure" in the network.
 Since the Lightning Network is literally a series of pipes, the